 Why is it Important to Support Indie Authors?

 Here at Your Paper Quest, we pride ourselves on supporting indie authors, but why?
 Why is supporting indie authors so important?
 And what does it even mean to be an indie author?
+We hope to answer these questions and more in the coming paragraphs.

 First and foremost, what is an indie author?
 There are quite a few distinctions within the writing world that we want to help clarify.